A brief history of the stablecoin

 In October, a scheme called Basecoin claimed to have re-discovered the philosopher’s stone of finance.
 As with Bitshares, the scheme creates a cryptocurrency instrument that is collateralized by itself and depends on an environment of ever-rising cryptocurrency prices and never-ending cryptocurrency collateral.
 I wrote about it.
 It’s a really bad idea.

 Now we stumble upon MakerDAO.
-I paid very little notice to MakerDAO so wasn’t going to say anything about it, but then this happened:
+I paid very little notice to MakerDAO so wasn’t going to say anything about it, but then they decided to tell a journalist that “Preston hasn’t said anything about our project because our project is amazing.”

 Having taken fifteen minutes to review the MakerDAO paper, the Dai system is at its core a very simple cryptocurrency-collateralised derivative contract, with a lot of intermediate steps to confuse its buyers of the facts that (a) that contract is massively overcollateralized in the underlying cryptocurrency (which is Ethereum by default) and (b) in the event of an Ethereum black swan event the value of the underlying collateral, and therefore the value of the stablecoin, will also be wiped out.